 We salute all 24 of this year’s winners, of course.
 But we add a particularly hearty round of the applause for these folks, all well known to the TED audience:

-Angela Lee Duckworth: The key to success?
-Grit Psychologist Angela Duckworth, who spoke at TED Talks Education in 2013, studies the impact of intellect and personality on educational success.
+Angela Lee Duckworth: Grit: The power of passion and persistence Psychologist Angela Duckworth, who spoke at TED Talks Education in 2013, studies the impact of intellect and personality on educational success.
 At the University of Pennsylvania, her research focuses on two characteristics — grit and self-control — to measure sustained academic achievement over decades.
 Her groundbreaking research in this field suggests that grit might be a better measure of success than standardized test scores.
 Could her work change the way we teach and learn?

 Blurring the line between tradition and modernity, choreographer Kyle Abraham‘s art interrogates the relationship between group identity and personal history.
 At his dance company, Abraham.in.Motion, he masterfully blends personal experiences — such as his father’s struggle with Alzheimer’s — with group narratives, such as the black Pittsburgh community’s loss of a communal medium for expression.
 He’ll be speaking at TEDxMet on October 19.